 They don’t have to be loud, and the whole page doesn’t need to centre around it.
 Think of it more as a friendly nudge in the right direction – for example, use opt-in buttons that work well with the aesthetic of your website, but avoid colours and fonts that are entirely incongruent with the look of the page.
 Do this to capture leads that you can nurture later.

 Create an offer that can’t be turned down

 Whether it’s a free consultation or a discount code for a product, start off with a bang and capture leads early on.
-Create an offer that requires a low level of commitment on the client’s end because that way, they’re more likely to sign up to a new business.
-These leads that you capture will of course, require nurturing over time to turn into eventual sales
+Create an offer that requires a low level of commitment on the client’s end because that way, they’re more likely to sign up for a new business.
+These leads that you capture will, of course, require nurturing over time to turn into eventual sales